 On the other hand, be mindful to not create a self-fulfilling prophecy.
 If you keep telling yourself that you’re sick and won’t ever heal, then guess what, you’ll stay sick and you won’t heal.
 Work with a practitioner to test and explore the root causes of your symptoms.

 Read books and educate yourself, and stay open to healing.
 I spoke about my curiosity and initial hesitation towards The Medical Medium, but I find it a useful tool and recommend reading it.
+No person or book is the end-all-be-all, so take what you need from each book and don't feel like you have to do every little thing they say.

-9. These four books have really helped me:
+These four books have helped me:

-- The Medical Medium by Anthony William
+- The Medical Medium by Anthony William (again, not scientifically proven, but an interesting read about what the virus can do)

 If you have thyroid issues: